 Net metering does not "shift costs."
 It is merely a means of recording sale and credit for solar customer energy sales to service area users through APS as agent or partner.
-Service area capacity management (generation, transmission, etc.) and uncompensated use of the grid (Grid Support) are the financial issues which need to be addressed.
-Additionally, significant legal issues concerning contracts, protected rights, and tariff discrimination are presented by the proposal that must be resolved.
+Service area generating capacity and uncompensated use of the grid are the financial issues which need to be addressed.
+Also, significant legal issues concerning contracts, protected rights, and tariff discrimination are presented that must be resolved.

-10 DISCUSSION
+DISCUSSION

-11 A. Background and General Principles
+A. Background and General Principles